datagrok-ai/public/help/develop/admin/deploy/deploy-amazon-cloudformation.md

 ## Configure Datagrok settings

 1. Go to the web browser to `DATAGROK_DNS`, login to Datagrok using username `admin` and password `admin`.
-2. Edit settings in the Datagrok (Tools | Settings...).
+2. Edit settings in the Datagrok platform (Tools -> Settings...).
 Remember to click Apply to save new settings.

    * Scripting:
      * Api Url: `https://<DATAGROK_DNS>`